adster101/hastingsdigital/hbmf/index.md

 As well as the ticketing element there is of course the general site content.

-A spider of the site picks up less than 20 unqiue URLs:
+A spider of the site picks up only 15 unqiue URLs:

 - http://hbmf.co.uk
 - http://hbmf.co.uk/box-office/